British Gold Sovereigns For Sale - Edward VIII

 No gold sovereigns were issued during the reign of Edward VIII.

-We have never seen any, let alone had any Edward VIII British coins in stock.
+Apart from this last vague memory, we have never seen any, let alone had any Edward VIII British coins in stock.
 Only a very few have ever come onto the market, and you could expect to pay tens of thousands of pounds for any which did.

 Other Edward VIII Coins